Whole Loan Sales

 On October 11, 2016, Fannie Mae began marketing its first sale of reperforming loans as part of the company's ongoing effort to reduce the size of its retained mortgage portfolio as indicated above.
 Reperforming loans are mortgage loans that were previously delinquent, but are performing again because payments on the mortgage loan have become current with or without the use of a loan modification plan.

-Interested bidders can register for announcements, training, and other information by clicking here.
+Interested bidders can learn more about announcements, training, and other information by clicking here.
 Fannie Mae will continue to post information specific to the pools available for purchase on this page.